pooriajr/pooriar/_sections/travel.md

 🇨🇷 Lived in a 100-person camp in the jungle of Costa Rica for 3 weeks.
 Felt like a TV-show.

-🇨🇴 I'm in Colombia now!📍
+🇨🇴 I'm in Colombia now, been here for almost 2 years!📍